aubreyosenda/Identification-Document-Scanning-App/CONTRIBUTING.md

       ```
      cd Identification-Document-Scanning-App
       ```
+   - To see the available branches, on the terminal, run
+     ```
+     git branch
+     ```
+     At the moment only the `Production` branch is available

+   - Create a new `Development` branch locally.
+This branch will contain the changes that are ready to be published to the [remote development branch](https://github.com/Vanatel-tech/Identification-Document-Scanning-App/tree/Development)
+     ```
+     git chechout -b Development
+     ```
+   - Next, pull the changes from the remote `Development` branch to the local `Development` branch.
+     ```
+     git pull origin Development
+     ```

-   - Create a new branch for your specific changes.
+   - Now create a new branch for your specific changes.
+This is where you will first stage any of your changes.
 Use a descriptive branch name that reflects your contribution (e.g., `fix-login-issue` or `add-new-feature`).

      ```
      git checkout -b add-new-feature
+     ```
+   - Finaly, you need to merge the local `Development` branch to your newly created branch (e.g. `add-new-feature`)
+     ```
+     git merge Development
      ```

 4. **Make Your Changes:**
    - Make your code changes and write unit tests for your modifications (if applicable).